This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

 Obesity may make it harder for you to get pregnant.
 You may also have trouble getting pregnant if you choose to have in vitro fertility treatments to get pregnant.
-Once you get pregnant, your risk of having health problems during pregnancy is higher if you are obese.
-Your baby would also have an increased risk of certain health problems.
+When you get pregnant, your risk for health problems during pregnancy is higher if you are obese.
+Your baby would also have an increased risk for certain health problems.

 What you need to know before you get pregnant:

 - Lose weight.
 Your healthcare provider can help you lose weight safely.
-He or a dietitian can also help you develop a healthy meal plan to help you lose weight.
-Ask your healthcare provider how much weight you should lose before you get pregnant.
+Your provider or a dietitian can also help you develop a healthy meal plan to help you lose weight.
+Ask your provider how much weight you should lose before you get pregnant.

 - Exercise regularly.
 Exercise can help you lose weight and it can help to improve your health.
 Ask about the best exercise plan for you.